- You are here:

-Jared also was accepted to the First-Year Honors Program, a community of motivated, intellectually curious students from different majors who challenge and support each other while working closely with a faculty mentor.
+Jared also was accepted to the Honors Program, a community of motivated, intellectually curious students from different majors who challenge and support each other while working closely with a faculty mentor.

 "At first you hear the word 'Honors' and you think you'll be constantly stressed about papers and tests, but it's not really like that.
 It's a lot of discussion-based learning where you are able to hear opinions and ideas from students from all the different majors.
 It creates a classroom style that is unlike anything you get in high school.
 I definitely encourage first-year students to try it."

-Professor Peter Hainer, coordinator of the First-Year Honors program, has already made a significant impact on Jared and has reinforced his decision to become an Honors student.
+Professor Peter Hainer, coordinator of the Honors program, has already made a significant impact on Jared and has reinforced his decision to become an Honors student.

 "Professor Hainer has worked in the criminal justice field and I like to talk to him not only about my major but about life in general.
 He is someone whom I've really connected with."

 Jared has also completed an internship with the Massachusetts State Police.
 He had the opportunity to observe the MSP Underwater Recovery Unit during missions in Boston Harbor, where they would do security sweeps of incoming ships for explosives and other potential threats.